JorenSix/JGaborator/README.md

 ## Using JGaborator

-To transcode audio JGaborator uses ffmpeg and Java.
-Please __install ffmpeg and a Java runtime on your system path__ before trying to use JGaborator.
+JGaborator depends on Java.
+Please __install a Java runtime on your system path__ before trying to use JGaborator.
 Once this is done simply download the [latest JGaborator version](https://github.com/JorenSix/JGaborator/raw/master/build/JGaborator-0.6.jar) and double click the JAR file.

-Or via the command line:
+Or start JGaborator via the command line:

 ~~~~~~~~
 git clone https://github.com/JorenSix/JGaborator
 java -jar JGaborator/build/JGaborator-0.6.jar
 ~~~~~~~~

-To visualize a spectrogram **drag and drop an audio file** to the graph.
+To transform audio from the time domain to the spectral domain and visualize the spectrogram **drag and drop an audio file** to the graph area.
 The visualizer decodes and resamples encoded audio of almost any kind using [ffmpeg](https://www.ffmpeg.org/).
 Make sure a recent version is available on your path.
 If not, install it using your packet manager for example `apt-get install ffmpeg` or `brew install ffmpeg`.

 ## Gabor transform from Java